MoonManModding/EmergingTechnology/README.md

 # <img src="images/Logo.png" alt="Emerging Technology" height="42" width="42"> Emerging Technology
-<p>A Minecraft mod exploring emerging technologies</p>
+<p>A Minecraft mod exploring emerging technologies by MoonManModding</p>

-By MoonManModding.

 If you enjoyed this mod and want to support its development, please consider <a href="https://www.buymeacoffee.com/6KXahpF">buying me a coffee!</a>